NeoVintageous/NeoVintageous/README.md

 gsettings set org.gnome.desktop.input-sources xkb-options "['caps:escape']"
 ```

 After executing this command, the CapsLock key will act as the Escape key in your system.
-This means that when using Neovintageous or any other application, pressing CapsLock will have the same effect as pressing the Escape key.
+This means that when using NeoVintageous or any other application, pressing CapsLock will have the same effect as pressing the Escape key.

 Please note that the specific method to remap keys might vary depending on your operating system or desktop environment.
 Be sure to check the documentation or forums related to your OS for any variations or additional steps.